aubinleyoung/Awesome-Books/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.
-1. Download the zip file or clone with this command `git clone https://github.com/aubinleyoung/Awesome-Books.git`(Make sure you have `Git installed` in your Computer or Install it by following [these steps](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))
+1. (
 2. `Awesome-Books`

+### Prerequisites

+In order to run this project :

+1. Make sure you have `Git installed` in your Computer or Install it by following [these steps](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))

+### Setup

+Clone this repository to your desired folder:

+1. Download the zip file or
+2. clone with this command `git clone https://github.com/aubinleyoung/Awesome-Books.git`
+3. cd Awesome-Books

+### Usage

+To run the project, execute the following command:

-3. Open it with the live server
+1. Open it with the live server

+### Run tests

+For tracking linter errors locally you need to follow these steps:

+- After cloning the project you need to run this command
+  > npm install
+   `This command will download all the dependencies of the project`

+- For tracking the linter errors in HTML file run:
+  > npx hint .

+- For tracking the linter errors in CSS file run:
+  > npx stylelint "**/*.{css,scss}"

+  - And For tracking the linter errors in JavaScript file run:
+  > npx eslint .

 <p align="right">(<a href="#readme-top">back to top</a>)</p>